 “Who’s coming in?” she asked him after he hung up.
 He ignored her and looked back at the dead.

 He agreed with the probability.
 He looked around the room.
 There were no other exits— “Just these two doors.
 Locked.”
 He looked at her.
-She agreed, pointing to the kitchen door.
+She nodded, pointing to the kitchen door.
 “I busted that one down.”

 “Three girls.
 Locked in.” he continued his early questions, adding, “Mexican?”

 He looked around the room again; he peered into empty cupboards and into the empty pantry.
-Rhea spotted a dense cobweb strung from a corner of a worn counter to the wall.
-She blew on it.
-Dusty smoke scattered.

 He nodded.
-“Might be a stash joint.”
+“Stash joint.”

-“Have you even gone to therapy?”
+“We?
+Have you even gone to therapy?”
 Strickland asked.

 “What?”
 Strickland asked.

-“You sure?”
+“Yeah?”
 Strickland asked.

-Strickland paused, taking a moment to acknowledge her deduction.
-“I’ll be sure to tell Dawson when he gets here–”
+“I’ll tell Dawson when he gets here–”

 “Dawson.”
 Rhea shook her head.